Union Nationale (Quebec): Second term in office

 The Union Nationale enjoyed a surge after a majority of Canadian voters allowed the federal government to pass conscription.
-Duplessis, who would later create a provincial income tax equal to 15 per cent of the federal income tax, claimed that the Godbout government failed to impose the strict respect for the principles established in the British North America Act of 1867.
+Duplessis, who would later create a provincial income tax equal to 15 per cent of the federal income tax, claimed that the Godbout government failed to impose the strict respect for the principles established in the British North America Act 1867.
 The Liberals won a plurality of the vote in the 1944 election, finishing one point ahead of the Union Nationale.
 However, since rural areas were significantly overrepresented, the Union Nationale won 48 seats to the Liberals' 37, allowing Duplessis to return as premier.

 World War II prosperity kept unemployment low.
 Machine politics, fiscal conservatism and a program of rural electrification consolidated the dominance of the Union Nationale over the province.
 The Duplessis government adopted the current flag of Quebec to replace the Union Jack.
 It won a landslide victory in the 1948 election.
 The Liberals were decimated; nearly all of their 14 MNAs were from Montreal's West Island.
 Godbout himself lost his own seat, leaving the Liberals without a full-time leader in the legislature.

 On the debit side, Duplessis' relations with labour in general and trade unions in particular were difficult and led to a number of strikes.
 The government was also accused of being too strongly aligned with the Catholic clergy.
 Indeed, many priests openly supported the Duplessis government and attacked the Liberals by using the slogan Le ciel est bleu, l'enfer est rouge (Heaven is blue, hell is red)--a reference to the primary colours of both parties (blue for the UN, red for the Liberals).
 The government was also accused of discrimination against Jehovah's Witnesses, receiving insufficient royalties for the extraction the province's natural resources and allowing election fraud for its own benefit.

 Nonetheless, the Union Nationale was re-elected in the 1952 election with a reduced majority, and in the 1956 election.
 Moreover, its influence was made obvious when its organization helped defeat Montreal Mayor Jean Drapeau in 1957 and helped John Diefenbaker's Progressive Conservative's win a majority of the province's seats in the 1958 federal election—something that the Tories hadn't done in over 60 years.